francescomucio/tee-as-transformation/README.md

 # Install dependencies using uv
 uv sync

-# Install the package in development mode to make tcli available
+# Install the package in development mode to make t4t available
 uv pip install -e .

 # Or install specific dependencies